-Implementation Strategy 3.1a: Evaluate opportunities for allowing smaller lots in the zones in Talent's Low Density Residential designations.
-RS-7 has a minimum lot size of 6,000 square feet and RS-4 has a minimum lot size of 7,000 square feet.
+Implementation Strategy 3.1a: Evaluate opportunities for allowing smaller lots in Talent's Low Density Residential zoning designations.
+RS-7 has a minimum lot size of 6,000 square feet and RS-5 has a minimum lot size of 7,000 square feet.

-Implementation Steps: (1) Work with Planning Commission to develop evaluate opportunities for allowing smaller lot sizes and (2) develop and adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.
+Implementation Steps: (1) Develop regulations allowing smaller lot sizes and (2) develop and adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.

-Implementation Strategy 3.1b: Evaluate development of a cottage housing ordinance to allow for development of small single-family detached housing clustered on a lot, possibly with the inclusion of park or open space.
+Implementation Strategy 3.1b: Evaluate the development of a cottage housing ordinance to allow for development of small single-family detached housing clustered on a lot, possibly with the inclusion of park or open space.

-Implementation Steps: (1) Work with Planning Commission to develop evaluate development of a cottage housing ordinance and (2) develop and adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.
+Implementation Steps: (1) Develop a cottage housing ordinance and (2) develop and adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.